metabrain/parreira-manifesto/README.md

 ### 3.2 Code as craft, not an extension of ego
 Some say programming is a type of art.
 It is not binary, there are no absolute right or wrongs.
 It can be a vehicle for the expression of an individual for whom their product is transitively, a part of themselves.
 This brings attachment to the code which can lead to the original writter to adopt a certain protectionism towards it which will be damaging.
 The creator will avoid exploring alternatives that would imply a defect in the original creation.
-His collaborators, on the other hand,
+His collaborators, on the other hand, will try avoid clashing with the creator and destroying his creation which is negative for both sides.

+It boils down to the personality of the developer, and more common across the ones that are really passionate about their craft.
+But in the end, it is a negative trait with negative consequences that one should strive to remove from his repertoire.

 # 4. W.R.T performance